derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 ### Goron Traits

 **Ability Score Increase:**
-Your constitution score increases by 1; your strength score increases by 2.
+Your Constitution score increases by 1; your Strength score increases by 2.

 **Age:**
 Gorons age at the same rate as humans, but on average live 150 years.